RRSPs RRIFs and TFSAs -> Conversion of an RRSP to a RRIF

 Income earned in a RRIF is not taxable while it remains in the RRIF, including interest, dividends and capital gains, so can grow tax free until the money is withdrawn.
 There may be tax withheld from dividends received from some foreign investments, but not from dividends received from US corporations.
 See our article on which investments should be held inside vs outside an RRSP.

-A Registered Retirement Savings Plan (RRSP) must be converted to a Registered Retirement Income Fund (RRIF) by the end of the year in which the owner turns 71.
+A Registered Retirement Savings Plan (RRSP) must be converted to a Registered Retirement Income Fund (RRIF) by the end of the year in which the owner turns 71, but can be converted at any time before that.
 RRIF owners are required to withdraw a minimum amount each year, starting the year after the RRIF is established.
 Your financial institution will likely send you a notification about the necessary conversion quite a while before year end, and if you don't initiate the conversion by a certain time they will likely start the conversion automatically.
 This may cause a hiccup with your financial institution if you plan to use the age of a younger spouse to calculate your minimum withdrawals.

 When the time comes to convert your RRSP to a RRIF, it is not necessary to sell the investments in the RRSP - the investments can just be rolled over to a RRIF (transferred "in kind").
 If you are doing this prior to age 71, a partial rollover can be done.